-Teens whose parents hover over them like a helicopter typically take too much responsibility for their children’s experiences, success or failures especially when it comes to studies.
-It is also termed as Over Parenting, which means being involved in a child’s life in a way that is over controlling, over protecting and over perfecting which leads to loss of independence for children and that’s when they start behaving rebelliously.
+Teens whose parents hover over them like a helicopter typically take too much responsibility for their children’s experiences, success, or failures especially when it comes to studies.
+It is also termed as Over Parenting, which means being involved in a child’s life in a way that is over controlling, protecting, and perfecting which leads to loss of independence for children and that’s when they start behaving rebelliously.

 There are times when even parents need to get some counseling for fair parenting practices.